Learn How to Confidently Deal with Underperforming Employees

-Last Updated on May 8, 2023 by Dave Schoenbeck
+Last Updated on June 1, 2026 by Dave Schoenbeck

 As leaders, we should resolve the problem rather than let it fester.
 However, as humans, we naturally want to avoid conflict.
-The good news is that managing challenging employees doesn’t have to cause lasting awkwardness when done correctly.
+The good news is that managing challenging employees doesn’t have to lead to lasting awkwardness when done correctly.
 Here’s what you need to know about how to deal with underperforming employees.

 Confronting an Employee Performance Problem